 The Senior Source has sponsored The Senior Companion Program through the Corporation for National and Community Service which matches older adult volunteers with other older adults who may need companionship.

-Additionally, the volunteers assist with non-medical activities such as light housekeeping and meal preparation, accompanying clients to medical appointments and assisting with respite care.
+Additionally, the volunteers assist with non-medical activities such as meal preparation, accompanying clients to medical appointments, and assisting with respite care.

 The companions, older adults themselves, are provided the opportunity to stay healthy and active while helping others.

 In order to receive companion services, a referral must come from one of our partner sites listed below-

 To volunteer as a Senior Companion, the following criteria must be met:

 o Be 55 years of age or older

 o Be within 200% of federal poverty guidelines